dmnavas/RepData_PeerAssessment1/PA1_template.Rmd

 This implementation copies the original dataset, then, fill in all the missing values.

+Having the dataset without missing values, the objective is to compare the average results of the sum of the total steps taken per day with and without missing values.

-With aims of calculates the total number of steps taken per day the following piece of code was implemented.
+With aims of calculate the total number of steps taken per day the following piece of code was implemented.

 ```r
 stepsPerDayDataNoNAs <- activityNoNAs %>% group_by(date) %>%summarise(stepsPerDay = sum(steps))